 What does riveting mean?

-Riveting is used in all types of construction with metal being the most common riveted material, however, wood, clay and fabric aren’t far behind on the list.
-But how did this tool get this name?
+Riveting is used in all types of construction with metal being the most common riveted material, although wood, clay and fabric are also used.
+But how did this tool get its name?

-Well, we use this word because riveting two objects (usually metal) together is a simple and efficient way to create an almost permanent attachment.
-And it’s used outside the construction world, for example ‘when you’re riveted to something and unable to tear yourself away’, similar to the feeling when our new tools launch.
+Well, we use this word as riveting two objects (usually metal) together is a simple and efficient way to create an almost permanent attachment.
+It’s even used outside of the construction world, like ‘when you’re riveted to something and unable to tear yourself away’.

-Over time, the result of this rivet method has become one of the strongest, most permanent ways of attachments.
-That’s why the Eiffel Tower in France with a height of 1,063 and built using 18,000 pieces of steel has all the pieces joined together using 2.5 million thermally assembled rivets.
-The notable uses of rivets throughout history don’t stop there, with the Golden Gate Bridge, the Sydney Harbour Bridge and the RMS Titanic all using them.
-In fact, 3,000,000 rivets were used in the construction of Titanic - 2 million of which were done by hand and 1 million were completed using a hydraulic hammer.
+Over time, the rivet method has become one of the strongest, most permanent ways to attach materials together.
+That’s why the Eiffel Tower in France, with a height of 1,063 ft and built using 18,000 pieces of steel, has all the pieces joined together using 2.5 million thermally assembled rivets.
+The use of rivets throughout history doesn't stop there, with the Golden Gate Bridge, the Sydney Harbour Bridge and the RMS Titanic all using them.
+In fact, 3 million rivets were used in the construction of the Titanic alone - 2 million of which were done by hand and the others using a hydraulic hammer.